Everything You Always Wanted to Know About Metformin, But Were Afraid to Ask

-The medication is so effective as a first-line therapy the American Diabetes Association includes it in its diabetes Standards of Care.

-But metformin could have additional uses and benefits outside of treating type 2 diabetes.
+The medication is so effective as a first-line therapy that the American Diabetes Association (ADA) includes it in its Standards of Care.
+However, metformin could have additional uses and benefits outside of treating type 2 diabetes.

 Researchers are currently studying whether the medicine can help in the fight against cancer, neurodegenerative conditions, vision problems like macular degeneration, and even aging.
-It will be a while, however, before uses other than blood-glucose lowering are proven to be effective.
+It will be a while, however, before uses other than blood-glucose-lowering are proven to be effective.

 At the same time, metformin is also used in the treatment of gestational diabetes and polycystic ovary syndrome.

-Many people with type 2 diabetes have lost weight after taking the drug, as researchers are still torn over exactly how metformin affects the weight.
+Many people with type 2 diabetes have lost weight after taking the drug, as researchers are still torn over exactly how metformin affects weight.
 Some believe it decreases appetite, while others say it affects the way the body stores and uses fat.

 Scientists are also examining metformin’s potential to protect against heart disease in people with type 2 diabetes – some older data supports this.
 While robust heart outcome trials with metformin are yet to be conducted, more attention is being paid to this research area.

-Metformin and Type 1 Diabetes
+Metformin and type 1 diabetes

-There are actually several reasons metformin is an attractive option for many type 1s.
+There are actually several reasons metformin is an attractive option for type 1 diabetes.
 One, metformin has been found to help reduce glucose production in the liver, which is a problem in type 1 diabetes.
 Two, people often form resistance to the insulin they take, and metformin can help improve insulin sensitivity.

 And, metformin may support weight loss and protection against heart disease.
-A study published in the Lancet following type 1 participants for three years found that compared to placebo, participants taking metformin lost weight.
+One study that followed type 1 participants for three years found that compared to placebo, participants taking metformin lost weight.
 Particularly because insulin often causes weight gain, healthcare providers prescribe metformin “off-label” (not for intended use approved by regulatory agencies) to their patients.

 If you are a person with type 2 diabetes, there are plenty of benefits to taking metformin for its original, intended purpose.
 Its side effects are minimal for most people.
 It’s affordable and covered by Medicare and most insurance plans.

-Speaking for myself: metformin doesn’t have to cure aging or cancer to be immensely valuable.
+Speaking for myself: Metformin doesn’t have to cure aging or cancer to be immensely valuable.
 It helps me process insulin and go on with my life.
 For me, that’s enough.